Here are 4 rocket launches you could watch this week, conditions permitting

 How to watch: ulalaunch.com

 What: SpaceX's Falcon 9 rocket is to send up a GPS satellite for the US Air Force.
-This initially was scheduled for Tuesday morning, but it was aborted for reasons not immediately announced.
-The next launch window begins at 9:07 a.m.
+This initially was scheduled for Tuesday morning, but the onboard flight computer aborted the launch, SpaceX said during a live webcast.
+The company is aiming for the next, 26-minute launch window that begins at 9:07 a.m.
 Wednesday.

 Launch site: Florida's Cape Canaveral Air Force station